davwys/MastersProject/README.md

 ## Structure
 This repository holds two main software components, called:
 - ESP32 Game Board: The software running on our game board's main controller (an ESP32).
 Written in C++.
-- trainingDashboard: The dashboard software for training the game board; this software collects sensor input data during training, to which it then automatically maps the corresponding correct API calls (in progress).
+- trainingDashboard: The dashboard software for training the game board; this software collects sensor input data during training, to which it then automatically maps the corresponding correct API calls.
 Written in Python, using Kivy as the UI framework.

-## Work in progress...
+- playingDashboard: A small example playing dashboard, currently using hardcoded area names ("Actions", "Buildings" and "Oracle").
+Puts the main controller in playing mode and visualizes inbound API calls.